 Regardless of the health insurance scheme in which residents of Japan are enrolled, they are free to choose their own healthcare providers as well as their frequency of treatment.
-In Japan, this system is referred to as a "Free Access System," and according to Free Access, as long as residents hold proof of insurance, they may receive necessary medical services when sick or injured for a fixed contribution rate.44 patients in need of hospitalization and surgery, despite having only minor illnesses, and such "visits of convenience" have been recognized as problematic.
-In order to safeguard the medical sector from exhaustion due to issues such as human resource shortages, primary care physicians and flat, per-visit copayments are being discussed as ways of helping patients to select appropriate occasions for treatment that are in line with the functions of each provider.45
+In Japan, this system is referred to as a "Free Access System," and according to Free Access, as long as residents hold proof of insurance, they may receive necessary medical services when sick or injured for a fixed contribution rate.

+As a result, out of convenience, some patients seek outpatient visits at secondary emergency medical facilities mainly intended for patients in need of hospitalization and surgery, despite having only minor illnesses, and such "visits of convenience" have been recognized as problematic.
+In order to safeguard the medical sector from exhaustion due to issues such as human resource shortages, primary care physicians and flat, per-visit copayments are being discussed as ways of helping patients to select appropriate occasions for treatment that are in line with the functions of each provider.